 Jarnail Chudge is a Design and Innovation Architect in the Enable Group at Microsoft Technology + Research where he works on projects where the primary focus is to design, develop, and deliver empowering and inclusive experiences which are sustainable, enhance human awareness, and augment a person’s intelligence by amplifying it and which allow the space to create and develop new skills and capabilities.
 As the co-founder of Microsoft Soundscape, which uses 3D spatial audio to created audio Augmented Reality, Jarnail has had special focus on how a product built on inclusive design principles primarily for the Blind and Low-Vision community, can have universal value for everyone by demonstrating the broader value of the technology in a range of different scenarios.

 Jarnail started his career in academia focusing on the burgeoning field of socio-technical systems where he gained first-hand experience of integrating business, user, and technology needs.
 Making the switch to industry Jarnail has extensive international experience across a range of industry sectors, both as an individual contributor and also as a team-leader and manager.
 Jarnail’s work on the Enable team on Microsoft Soundscape and on “Hands-Free” which uses eye-control technology, is characterized by a philosophy grounded in building sustainable business ecosystems based on internal and external collaborations where the value-exchange between the different stakeholders is based on mutual benefit and ultimately, the impact on the user.

-A C-Suite executive with extensive international experience in fintech software, health-tech, capital raising, strategic planning, operational execution and generating high value shareholder exits.
-Talented at formulating strategies that maximize equity value creation that blend a keen understanding of individual human potential, group dynamics, and competitive company and product positioning.
+Mike Gardner, is a C-Suite executive with extensive international experience in fintech software, health-tech, capital raising, strategic planning, operational execution and generating high value shareholder exits.
+He is talented at formulating strategies that maximize equity value creation that blend a keen understanding of individual human potential, group dynamics, and competitive company and product positioning.